 How is osteosarcoma found?

-Most cases of osteosarcoma are found at an early stage, before they have clearly spread to other parts of the body.
+Most osteosarcomas are found at an early stage, before they have clearly spread to other parts of the body.
 Symptoms like bone pain or swelling often prompt a visit to a doctor.
 The sooner it is found, the better the chance of a cure.

-At this time there are no special tests to find osteosarcoma in people without symptoms or strong risk factors.
+At this time there are no special tests to screen for osteosarcoma in people without symptoms or strong risk factors.
 The best thing to do is to watch for any symptoms of this disease and see a doctor right away.

 Signs and symptoms of osteosarcoma